hayj/Annotator/README.md

 ## Description

-This tool allow users to labelize data one by one with a tkinter UI.
+This tool allows users to labelize data one by one with a tkinter UI.
 You just need to give a set of label type and a set of data to be labelized.
 All labels will be stored either in a pickle file or a mongo collection using a `SerializableDict`.

 This tool is actually in beta, it works but a lot of functionnalities has to be implemented on the fly according to your needs.